masroore/php-html2text/README.md

 ## Contributing

-Thank you for considering to contribute to Collision.
+Thank you for considering to contribute to Html2Text.
 All the contribution guidelines are mentioned [here](CONTRIBUTING.md).

 ## Security Vulnerabilities